A Complete Parents’ Guide for Internet Safety

 Your kids can use the internet for a lot of different things, some good and some bad.
 Researching for school reports and projects and communicate with their teachers; even play some interactive games.
 These are all good, but they can also be susceptible to various risks and inappropriate content, not to mention cyberbullying.
 It can even lead to cybercrime, which they might have no hand in but get framed.

 So, you must take the responsibility to guard your child against its peril.
-In this article, we will discuss what you can do to provide internet safety to your kids and safeguard them from treacherous back-alleys of the Internet.
+In this article, we will discuss what you can do to provide internet safety to your kids and safeguard them from the treacherous back-alleys of the Internet.
 The dangers you must be aware of and the dos and don’ts that you can teach your kids.

-Part 2: Top internet dangers parents should know
+Top internet dangers parents should know.

-In this section, we will look at some of the nasty dangers that your kid might stumble upon while accessing the internet.
+This section will look at some of the nasty dangers that your kid might stumble upon while accessing the internet.